anmolarora1/masonry-grid/README.md

 # Photo Grid Gallery

-A responsive photo gallery built with React, featuring a beautiful masonry grid layout and real-time search functionality.
+A responsive photo gallery featuring a beautiful masonry grid layout and real-time search functionality.
 The app uses the Pexels API to fetch high-quality photos and provides a seamless single-page application (SPA) experience.

 ## Features